 2008 Steelers 38 at Bengals 10

 Hines Ward lets the Bengals know what kind of a day it's going to be on the 4th play of the game when he fractures LB Keith Rivers' jaw on a bone-crunching, season-ending block, leading to the NFL implementing the "Hines Ward Rule" in the offseason.
 With Ben's shoulder finally on the mend after a much-needed bye week and Mewelde Moore piling up 120 rushing yds and scoring 3 TDs in relief of Parker, the outcome is never really in question.
-Pittsburgh sacks Ryan Fitzpatrick 7 times and the Steelers put the pedal to the metal for 21 unanswered points in the 4th quarter as the Steelers improve to 5-1 and the hapless Bengals fall to 0-7.
+Pittsburgh sacks Ryan Fitzpatrick 7 times and puts the pedal to the metal for 21 unanswered points in the 4th quarter as the Steelers improve to 5-1 and the hapless Bengals fall to 0-7.

 2008 Steelers 14 vs Giants 21